-Don Gibson passed away 13 years ago today on Nov.
-17, 2003, at the age of 75.
-Much like this year, 2003 took a serious toll on American culture, particularly in country music.
+Don Gibson passed away on Nov.
+17, 2003, a year that took a serious toll on American culture, particularly in country music.
 The year claimed Johnny Cash, June Carter Cash, Gary Stewart, Johnny Paycheck and many more.

 But Gibson's passing represented in many ways the passing of a great country tradition: the lonesome tune.
 Gibson had many talents, but his ability to resonate with lonely listeners took him to the top of the charts many times.